dadams05/c8ke/README.md

 ### Bootstrap vcpkg

-If there’s no `vcpkg.exe` in the `vcpkg/` folder, you need to bootstrap vcpkg so the tool builds itself:
+If thereâ€™s no `vcpkg.exe` in the `vcpkg/` folder, you need to bootstrap vcpkg so the tool builds itself:

 ```bash
 cd vcpkg